'The sad thing is he loves the club' - Pulisic's dad sends message amid USMNT star's up-and-down Chelsea season | Goal.com

 Pulisic did make it onto the pitch at Goodison Park, replacing Timo Werner after 68 minutes, though he could not prevent a 1-0 defeat against the Toffees.

-Taking to Twitter after that game, Pulisic senior, Mark Pulisic, wrote: “The sad thing is he loves this club, teammates, and London.… puts his heart and soul into being a pro.
+Taking to Twitter after that game, Pulisic senior, Mark Pulisic, tweeted and then deleted: “The sad thing is he loves this club, teammates, and London.… puts his heart and soul into being a pro.
 Onwards and upwards my boy…big six months ahead.”

 How often has Pulisic played for Chelsea this season?